code-gmc/code-gmc/README.md

 *Then we've succeeded.*

 ## Open Source
 The core projects in this organization are freely available because healthy churches strengthen healthy communities.
+Whenever possible, these projects seek to reduce recurring costs while improving ministry effectiveness.

-Some future projects, add-ons, or consulting services may help support continued development, but the heart behind this work remains the same:
-Equip churches with practical technology that simply works.
+Some future projects or consulting services may help support continued development, but the heart behind this work remains the same: "Equip churches with practical technology that simply works."

 ## Why This Matters
 Technology changes every year.